 5 things you need to know when baking with coconut flour:

-- Coconut flour does not behave the same way as wheat flours, and you can not substitute it in 1:1 ratio.
-As a rule of a thumb, swap about 1/3 – 1/4 cup coconut flour for 1 cup of regular flour.
-Or even better – check our recipes without wheat flour.
+- Coconut flour does not behave the same way as wheat flours, and you can not substitute it in a 1:1 ratio.
+As a rule of thumb, swap about ⅓ - ¼ cup coconut flour for 1 cup of regular flour.

 - Coconut flour is super absorbent because it's so high in fiber.
 You can provide extra moisture by adding more eggs, oils, or other liquids if needed.